The Workshops Rail Museum Visit with Kids

 There was live daily entertainment.
 We saw a magician perform.

-In addition to the display of historical photos of circus trains, and the craft room where kids could make their own clown hats is my family’s absolute favorite Circus Train exhibit, Action Alley.
+In addition to the display of historical photos of circus trains and the craft room where kids could make their own clown hats, my family’s absolute favorite Circus Train exhibit is Action Alley.

 Little Nipper’s Play Group